Best Free Project Management Tools for Small Business 2026: 10 Honest Reviews

 #8.
 Teamwork — Best Free Tool for Client-Facing Service Businesses

-Teamwork is clearly designed for agencies and service businesses, and you feel it throughout.
-Even the free tier includes client billing features, time tracking, and milestone management — stuff most competitors hide behind premium pricing.
-The free plan caps you at 5 users and 2 projects, which is tight, but the feature set within those boundaries is solid.
+Teamwork is clearly built with agencies and service businesses in mind, and it shows throughout the product.
+Even the free tier includes client billing features, time tracking, and milestone management — things most tools only unlock at premium price points.
+The free plan limits you to 5 users and just 2 projects, which is tight, but the feature depth within those constraints is impressive.

-If you're running a small agency, consultancy, or professional services firm, Teamwork's free tier is worth living with the constraints.
-The client portal (on paid plans) is honestly one of the best in the industry — it's why I'd recommend upgrading to Starter sooner rather than later.
+If you're running a small agency, consultancy, or professional services firm, Teamwork's free tier is worth dealing with the constraints.
+The client portal feature (available on paid plans) is honestly one of the best in the market — it's the main reason I'd recommend paying for this one sooner rather than later.

 Key Features (Free Tier):